R-Gaurav/train-delay-estimation/doc/Tutorial.md

 This command will predict late minutes for unknown trains by using RFR models and will consider 10 Nearest Neighbors for a station.
 It will consider 2 previous stations i.e. n = 2 in n-OMLMPF.

+### Deploying the Train Delay Estimation Service on your local machine
+Make sure that you have all the trained Random Forest Regressors models up to N= 5.

+1> Move to **tde_service** directory.

+2> Set the `project_dir_path` to the location where you have downloaded the `train_delay_estimation` directory.

+3> Execute: `python app.py`.
+The flask server would be running by default on loopback address: 127.0.0.1 at port 5000.

+From other terminal:

+4> Execute: `curl http://127.0.0.1:5000/12307` to get the predicted late minutes of train 12307 on current date.

+5> Execute: `curl http://127.0.0.1:5000/12307/2018-07-23` to get predicted late minutes of train 12307 on date 23rd July 2018.

+6> Execute `curl http://127.0.0.1:5000/12307/ALD/today` to get predicted late minutes of train 12307 at station ALD (Allahabad) on current date.

+7> Execute `curl http://127.0.0.1:5000/12307/ALD/2018-12-09` to get predicted late minutes for train 12307 at station ALD on 9th Dec 2018.

+The logs can be obtained in `train-delay-estimation/tde_service/logs/tde_logs.log` file.

 ----------